Financial Rules in Horizon Europe – Focus on changes from H2020

 ||14:00 CEST||90 + 30 min||€ 89|

-The European Commission this time is trying to help the beneficiaries with further simplification and harmonising financial reporting rules between different programmes.
+The European Commission this time – again - is trying to help the beneficiaries with further simplification and harmonising financial reporting rules between different programmes.
+Do you know how does it affect your system?
+Will it be simpler for you?

-So when you calculate personnel costs for your reports, you will use the same method for Erasmus or Horizon Europe.
-Be careful with the transition period though when you have projects running from old and new programmes as well.
+For example, when you calculate personnel costs for your reports, you will assumingly use the same method for Erasmus or Horizon Europe.

 Gabor Kitley, a financial expert of EU funds will explain the key differences and help you to avoid making mistakes in this period.